-We’re pleased you’re taking an interest in the European Council on Foreign Relations (ECFR) and that you are considering to apply for a position in our company.
-Please take a moment to review the following information on the processing of your personal data in connection with your job application.
+Thank you for your interest in ECFR, we are very pleased you are considering applying for a position in our organization.
+Please take a moment to review the following information on processing of your personal data in connection with your application.

 Who is responsible for the processing of your personal data?

-You will find further information about our company, the details of authorised representatives and other contact details in the imprint on our website.
+You can find further information about ECFR, the details of authorized representatives and other contact details in the imprint on our website.